 - easy to care for

 - tolerant of a range of water conditions

 - don’t need a lot of light to grow

 Green star polyps will grow on just about any aquarium surface, including the aquarium glass, plastic, live rock, and even other corals.
 I have witnessed all three behaviors directly in my own tanks.
 The image below was taken in my display tank a few years ago.

 Notice how the coral is growing up the back wall (that’s where the overflow is) an is growing out on the side-wall.

-The GSP attempts to grow forward over every surface, including rocks, other corals and aquarium glass.
+The polyps attempt to grow forward over every surface, including rocks, other corals, and aquarium glass.

 Green star polyps are native to the rubble areas of reefs and lagoons and are often found with Xenia and clavularia, commonly in areas that are typically nutrient-rich with low water flow (Borneman 2001).